pouchdb-community/pouchdb-quick-search/README.md

 }
 ```

 If you don't specify a `language`, then the default is `'en'`.
-Separate external databases will be built up on disk per language (and per field), so you may want to keep that in mind if you're using the `destroy` and `build` options.
+Under the hood, separate external databases will be created per language (and per `fields` definition), so you may want to keep that in mind if you're using the `destroy` and `build` options.

+**Note:** currently the lunr-languages plugin expects a global `lunr` object, so unfortunately you will have to include lunr as an extra dependency in your project and assign it to global (as described in the lunr-languages instructions).
+Hopefully this will be fixed in the future.

 Algorithm
 ----